yogsototh/yblog/content/Scratch/fr/blog/Haskell-Tutorials--a-tutorial.md

 A great deal is made about *tutorials*.

-Because this is generally what most first users of you library will start.
+Because this is generally what most first users of your library will search for.
-They just want to pass from zero to something in the minimal amount of time possible.
+They just want to pass from zero to something in the minimal amount of time.

 In Haskell we already have API generated documentation for free.
 Hackage and Stackage both do a great job at generating your documentation.